ahmedalsenan11/Whatsapp-Group-Phone-Number-Extractor/README.md

   in the program/script .

 * Dependencies of Script ?
-      * you should have installed python2.7/3  or any python ide like pycharm etc .
+      * you should have installed python2.7/3 + (optional) any python ide like pycharm etc .
       * you have install package bs4
         * install pip
         * now you can install bs4 using command ```pip install bs4```